 7. Use the money in your Flexible Spending Account.

 If you have been putting money in a tax-free FSA account, use it so you don’t lose it.
 Check with your employer as some plans allow you to carry over $500 to the next year, and some give you until the middle of March to use last year’s funds.
 If your FSA plan requires you to use the money by December 31st, schedule that root canal you’ve been putting off or replace that expired first aid kit.

 8. Take advantage of the new charitable deduction.

 Normally, taxpayers need to itemize their deductions in order to receive a tax benefit from charitable contributions.
 The CARES Act created a temporary deduction for cash contributions available to those who don’t itemize, and it was expanded and extended through 2021.
 It is worth up to $300 for single filers and up to $600 for married filing joint taxpayers.

 9. Fund your tax-deferred accounts.

 Have you made the maximum contribution to your Health Savings Account?
 Are you contributing the allowable maximum to your 401(k) or IRA?
 Consider saving more if your budget allows.
 All those contributions work towards a healthy savings and can have significant tax advantages.
 Seek professional advice on the best options for you.

 Stay informed.
-Watch our Facebook page and bgtaxct.com for news likely to affect your tax return.
+The negotiations for the Build Back Better plan and the tax provisions it contains are still a work in progress and changing almost daily.
+Watch our Facebook page and the Bacon & Gendreau blog for news likely to affect your tax return.
 As always, if you are a client with questions please feel free to contact our office at 860-216-2195 or email your Bacon & Gendreau tax professional.